Home Cocktails Ordinary Drink Godmother

 Did You Know?

-The Godmother cocktail gained popularity in the 1990s, partly due to its appearance in various films and television shows, often associated with characters who enjoy a touch of elegance in their drinks.
+The Godmother cocktail gained popularity in the 1990s, partly due to its appearance in various films and TV shows, often associated with characters who have a taste for the finer things in life.

 Godmother Variations